 Every employee benefit was started by company leadership at some point.
 The decision to start employee benefit is a big one because employee benefits are easy to provide but difficult, if not impossible, to remove.
 Strong leadership support is always necessary before offering an employee benefit.

-If you are going to start a wellness program, you need to be committed to a long-term approach to improving employee health.
+So, if you are going to start a wellness program, you need to be committed to a long-term approach to improving employee health.
 Treat the decision just like you would any other benefits offering.

 6. Fail to Create a Health Promoting Culture and Environment